grawk/nemo-page/documentation/models/template-object.md

 `@returns {Promise}` Resolves sucessfully if the element becomes not present within the wait timeout and unsuccessfully if it does not.

 ### waitForDisplayed(baseElement)
-Waits for an element which matches based on the data passed in to become displayed on the page. **NOTE** waitForDisplayed calls waitForPresent first.
-While waitForDisplayed uses the `_base` properly, it is possible to encounter issues if the element exists on the page, but not in the `_base` chain.
-This will be fixed when waitForPresent becomes fixed.
+Waits for an element which matches based on the data passed in to become displayed on the page.

 `@argument data {Object}` - The data to be used by the locator template.